 Applicants must have a score on the aptitude section of the Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) acceptable to the Admissions Committee for the Graduate School.

-A score of at least 3.5 is required on the analytical writing section or successful completion of English 501 is required before admission.Applicants must have a score of at least 213 on the computer based TOEFL if the applicant is an international student.
+Applicants must have a score of at least 213 on the computer based TOEFL if the applicant is an international student.
 Applicants must present an essay identifying career goals and objectives, research interest and the relationship of the health care administration program to the candidate's professional goals.
 Applicants must present three (3) letters of recommendation from persons qualified to evaluate applicants' capability for graduate study, including past scholastic performance, administrative abilities (as applicable), and personal motivation.
 Applicants must submit a resume detailing educational accomplishments and work experience.